MenahilAslam/CyberSentinel/README.md

 ---

 <div align="center">
-  <sub>Built with ❤️ as a University Final Project.
+  <sub>Built with ❤️ as a Final Project.
 Protected by CyberSentinel AI.</sub>
 </div>